Top of main content

 What are funds?

-Funds are a ready-made basket of investments.
-When you invest in funds , you're buying into a mix of assets, which may include shares, property, government bonds and cash.
-Funds save you from trying to pick individual investments you think will perform best.
+When you invest in funds, you're buying into a mix of assets, which may include shares, property, government bonds, and cash.
+Funds save you from trying to pick the individual investments you think will perform best.

 There are 2 main types of fund:

-• an active or multi-asset fund is run by a professional fund manager who chooses which shares, bonds or other assets to hold and monitors them on your behalf.
+• An active or multi-asset fund is run by a professional fund manager who chooses which shares, bonds or other assets to hold and monitors them on your behalf.
 You pay extra for the fund manager's expertise with the aim of receiving returns above a specific market index – for example, the FTSE 100

-• a passive fund or index fund simply follows or tracks a given market or index.
+• A passive fund or index fund simply follows or tracks a given market or index.
 As there is no active involvement from the fund manager, passive funds generally charge less in fees

 What are shares?

-Shares are units of ownership in a company.
-When you buy shares, you're effectively buying a small stake in a company.
 Companies sell shares to raise money, which they use to expand their business.
-Investors, known as shareholders, are then free to buy and sell some or all of those shares on the stock market at any time.
+Investors, known as shareholders, are then free to buy and sell some or all those shares on the stock market at any time.

 As a shareholder, the value of your investment rises and falls with the share price.
-So while the money you invest has the potential to grow, it could also fall in value.
+So, while the money you invest has the potential to grow, it could also fall in value.

 What do you want from an investment?